WHAT IS ONE THOUSAND VILLAGES?

 WHAT DOES THE NAME ‘ONE THOUSAND VILLAGES’ MEAN?

 The name ‘One Thousand Villages’ reflects the grassroots nature of our work.
 We have always believed in the importance of working with people at the ground level to create change.
-Our aspiration is to build strong connections in villages and communities far and wide, empowering individuals to work together to tackle the root causes of poverty and gender inequalities and so on.
+Our aspiration is to build strong relationships in villages and communities far and wide, empowering individuals to work together to tackle the root causes of poverty and gender inequalities and so on.